reallyjustalan/DSA3101_Group8_Project1/README.md

     A4 -->|"Marketing influences expectations"| A1
     B1 -->|"Demand drivers inform layout"| B2
-    A2 -->|"Guest segmentation model informs marketing efforts"| A4 A5 -->|"Use seasonality data to tailor marketing efforts| A4
+    A2 -->|"Guest segmentation model informs marketing efforts"| A4 A5 -->|"Use seasonality data to tailor marketing efforts"| A4
 ```